AveryCameronUofR/ENSE471-FireSafety/Deliverable 4 - MVP/README.md

 Finally, go to the address path of the project, Deliverable 4.
 Then run `npm install` to update node_modules.
 This ensures that you have all the dependencies for the project to run.

-### Building the project
-To build the project, run: `npm run build` or simply `tsc` if typescript was installed globally.

 ### Starting the project
 To start the API, run: `npm start`